Lease Agreements By Type (6)

 Required Landlord Disclosures

 1.)
-Identification of the Landlord or Authorized Agents (§ 34-18-20) – Any prospective tenant of a rental unit must be notified in writing of the name and address of the owner for the property they are to rent.
-If applicable, additional identification of any managing officials for the property is obligated to be disclosed as well.
-The information is required to be provided either before or at the time the contract is executed.
+Identification of the Landlord or Authorized Agents (§ 34-18-20): Any prospective tenant of a rental unit must be notified in writing of the name and address of the owner of the property they are to rent.

 2.)
-Lead-Based Paint(42 U.S. Code § 4852d) – Older residences that were constructed in or before 1978 will need an additional notification of the risks involved with contact with paint composed from lead.
-The Lessor is responsible for including an informational packet on the potential for exposure and warning signs, along with a disclosure form for the tenant to sign.
+Lead-Based Paint(42 U.S. Code § 4852d): Older residences that were constructed in or before 1978 will need an additional notification of the risks involved with contact with paint composed of lead.

 When is Rent Due?